A Balancing Act: What Does It Take To Be A Mother And A Leader?

 Being the “First Among Equals”

-Being the "First among Equals"
+Being the first among equals

 Although Jasmin might seem like a natural-born leader, she confessed that she never felt entirely comfortable leading a team before stepping into leadership roles within the Public Service.